ManojSelenium44/robot-framework-test-demo-1745069707342/README.md

-# Robot Framework Test Demo

-This project contains Robot Framework tests for web application login functionality.

 ## New Test Cases

+### Invalid Login Test
-- **Invalid Login Test**: Verifies that login fails with invalid credentials.
+Tests the login functionality with invalid credentials.

-- Added reusable keywords for login operations in `tests/common/keywords.robot`.
+### Empty Field Test
+Tests the login functionality with empty fields.